John Arnway

-John Arnway (1601–1653) was an English royalist divine.
+John Arnway (1601–1653) was an English-born royalist divine, church official, and clergyman.

 Life

 Arnway was of a Shropshire family and heir to a considerable estate.
 He was a commoner of St. Edmund Hall, Oxford, and in 1635 rector of Hodnet and Ightfield.
 When he joined the king at Oxford in 1642, the Parliament garrison at Wem plundered his house so completely that (according to his own account) they left him neither bible, nor money, nor clothes.

 He was promoted to be Archdeacon of Lichfield and Coventry and prebendary of Woolvey.
 Resuming his activity in the royal service, his estate was sequestrated and he imprisoned until after the King's death.
 He was then exiled and took refuge at The Hague.

 Arnway was compelled by poverty to accept an invitation to exercise his function among the English in Virginia.
 There he died, it is supposed, in 1653.

 Works

 In 1650, at The Hague, Arnway published two pamphlets: